-Dr. Paul Robinson is associate professor of historical theology and chair of the Department of Historical Theology at Concordia Seminary, St. Louis.
+Dr. Paul Robinson is professor of historical theology and chair of the Department of Historical Theology at Concordia Seminary, St. Louis.

 Dr. Robinson grew up in a parsonage in rural Wisconsin, where his father served as a pastor for more than 30 years.
 After graduating from Concordia, River Forest, Dr. Robinson attended Concordia Seminary, St. Louis, earning both the M.Div. and S.T.M.
 He served as pastor at St. John Lutheran Church, Secor, Ill., before moving to the Chicago area.
 He received the Ph.D. in history from the University of Chicago, specializing in medieval and Reformation history.
 His dissertation explored medieval sermons on the Lord’s Prayer.

 Dr. Robinson became interested in the Middle Ages precisely because Lutherans seemed to say so little about the time between Augustine and Luther—in spite of the fact that it comprises one out of two millennia in the history of the church to this point!
 He is especially interested in the preaching of the Middle Ages as a means for communicating the Christian faith, but he is also easily sidetracked by other intriguing topics.

 In his spare time (which isn’t much with three very active teenagers in the house), Dr. Robinson enjoys playing the tuba, brewing beer, and making sausage.
 And he does realize that this makes him a stereotypical native of the Badger State.

 - Dean and Marshal of Faculty

 - B.A., Concordia College, River Forest, Ill.